Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 So you will need:
 - [PCB and optional sub PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB/128x160_PCB%20and%20schematic) ordered at [JLCPCB](https://jlcpcb.com/).
 Just drop the Gerber .zip files on their site and order with default options.
 - An [Arduino Pi Pico](https://fr.aliexpress.com/item/1005003928558306.html). **Be sure to select the regular/original green board with the official pinout and castellated holes ("Color: Pico Original").**
 - A [1.8 TFT SPI 128x160 display](https://fr.aliexpress.com/item/32964493983.html).
 Note that it is pixel perfect with the sensor, which is cool.
+Choose the red PCB one if any color choice.
 - Two [4 gates bidirectionnal level shifters](https://fr.aliexpress.com/item/1005004560297038.html).
 - Some [9 pins JST ZH1.5MM connector](https://fr.aliexpress.com/item/1005006028155508.html).
 If it comes with straight pins, you can bend them easily (choose Horizontal SMD, ZH1.5MM, 9P).
 - Some [9 pins, double head, 10 cm, JST ZH1.5MM cables](https://fr.aliexpress.com/item/1005004501408268.html).